onqtam/headjack/docs/why/SYSTEM.md

 > "Trying to reduce environmental pollution without reducing consumerism is like combating drug trafficking without reducing the drug addiction." - [Jorge Majfud](https://en.wikipedia.org/wiki/Anti-consumerism#:~:text=Trying%20to%20reduce%20environmental%20pollution%20without%20reducing%20consumerism%20is%20like%20combating%20drug%20trafficking%20without%20reducing%20the%20drug%20addiction.)

+> "I don't see much of a future for this planet.
+I think it's a cursed planet.
+The boundaries we've drawn between nations and the profit motive - those two factors have, in my opinion, brought us to the point where almost nothing can stop the utter destruction of the environment and all our earthly life-support systems." - [George Carlin](https://www.azquotes.com/quote/1284811)

 ██████████████████████████████████████████████████████████████████